 Source: Romanian National News Agency AGERPRES

-01/13/16The Permanent Representative of Romania to NATO, Amb.
-Stelian Stoian, together with his counterparts from Belgium, Denmark,…
+11/28/16On November 28, the Permanent Representative of Romania to NATO, Ambassador Stelian Stoian, together with other ambassadors to…

 11/07/1607 Nov.
 2016 (As prepared) Thank you, Foreign Minister Comanescu.
 It is great to be in Bucharest.
 Romania makes…